This week we remember Pentecost, the time when the Holy Spirit came in power to God’s people.

 Jesus also showed us that the Holy Spirit would teach us all things.
 He wants to remind us of all the important things Jesus had to say to us.

 The Holy Spirit wants to help us grow in our walk with God.
 Through the Holy Spirit, we can also know God’s peace and comfort.

 Again in John 16:7-11, Jesus also told us, “But very truly I tell you, it is for your good that I am going away.
 Unless I go away, the Holy Spirit (Advocate) will not come to you; but if I go, I will send him to you.
 When he comes, he will prove the world to be in the wrong about sin and righteousness and judgment: about sin, because people do not believe in me; about righteousness, because I am going to the Father, where you can see me no longer; and about judgment, because the prince of this world now stands condemned.”

-Jesus said that it was for our good that he would go back to heaven, so that the Holy Sprit could come.
-Jesus showed us that the Holy Spirit would convict people of their sin, of God’s righteousness and of the coming judgement.
+Jesus said that it was for our good that he would go back to heaven so that the Holy Spirit could come.
+Jesus showed us that the Holy Spirit would convict people of their sins, of God’s righteousness, and of the coming judgment.